 Selling niche products is a great strategy when creating an online shop.
 There are literally millions of online shops around the world.
-If you can manage to identify a niche market and find products that appeal to this audience, you can really make your shop stand out (and make a lot of money!).
+If you can manage to identify a niche market and find products that appeal to this audience, you can really make your shop stand out, gain a loyal following, and make a lot of money!

 Note: this blog article was updated on May 31st 2019